In the Heart of Boston

 - Sara Goldman Curley ’02, Partner, Nutter McClennen & Fish LLP (Boston)

-- Peter H. Dinwiddie ’04, Vice President of Basketball Operations, Indiana Pacers
+- Peter H. Dinwiddie ’04, Executive Vice President of Basketball Operations, Philadelphia 76ers

 - Mitchell Garabedian ’79, attorney for victims of sexual abuse, featured in the movie Spotlight